Marcus-2020/Marcus-2020/README.md

 - 👋 Hi, I’m @Marcus-2020, Brazilian, from Presidente Prudente, São Paulo, Brazil, .NET and C# Developer, Protestant Christian, married and I have a dog.
-- 👀 I’m interested and studing in .NET C#, Go, Rust, JS/TS and other related technologies.
+- 👀 I’m interested to code, study and improve in .NET C#, Go, Rust, JS/TS and other related technologies.
 - 🌱 I'm constanly learning new things, I love the experience of exploration of new techniches, patterns and languages
 - 📫 How to reach me: By e-mail - marcus.santos1808@hotmail.com and on LinkedIn - https://www.linkedin.com/in/marcus-vinicius-menezes-dos-santos.